-ICQ10: Ten questions for internal comms surveys
+ICQ10: Ten questions for internal communications surveys

 About the author

-Kevin is a co-founder of PR Academy and is the author of Exploring Internal Communication published by Routledge.
+Kevin is a co-founder of PR Academy and editor/co-author of Exploring Internal Communication published by Routledge.
 Kevin leads the CIPR Internal Communication Diploma course.
 PhD, MBA, BA Hons, PGCE, FCIPR, CMgr, MCMI.

 But what are the ‘right’ questions to ask?
 This depends on whether you are interested in outputs (such as opens, clicks, visits or likes), outcomes (changes in understanding) or impact (changes in behaviour).

-In my research employee voice, senior manager communication and line manager communication were all correlated with organisational engagement (what employees think and feel about the organisation) and behaviour (what employees do to help the organisation achieve its objectives).
+In my PhD research employee voice, senior manager communication and line manager communication were all correlated with organisational engagement (what employees think and feel about the organisation) and organisational impact (what employees do to help the organisation achieve its objectives).

 Before explaining this in more detail, it is worth highlighting that internal communication audits do have a reasonably long history.
 The first time the term ‘communication audit’ is thought to have been used is in 1954 when an audit was conducted to measure the accuracy and completeness of information transmitted between a company’s management and its engineering staff.
 What the researcher found was that the engineers felt surprisingly uninformed.

 The International Communication Association (ICA) devoted considerable attention to the issue of communication audits in the 1970s.
 However, past (and many current) approaches to internal communication audits tend to focus too much on channels and the amount of information provided.
 And past audits rarely, if ever, correlated internal communication to engagement and behaviour.
 The ICQ10 addresses these points.